codemaster004/DesciptiveStatisticsLab/README.md

 A window should appear asking about **saved** files that you want to commit and to provide a description of what you did.

+When you are done click the `commit` button and after that `push` button.